hosseindehghanipour1998/Machine-Learning/readme.md

 # License
-This repository is released under [MIT License](https://opensource.org/licenses/MIT).
+This repository is released under [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 To put it in a nutshell, This means that you can use the source codes in any opensource projects or contributions.
 Attribution is not mandatory but appreciated.

 ***To remove all barriers in the way of science.***